joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/7012201/2026/02/01/edmonton-oilers-2026-nhl-draft-picks-strategy/

 **Four thoughts on the Giants' Luis Arraez signing: Worry about his position later and more**\
 `Arraez is a batting champion in his prime.
-He may not be a perfect fit for the Giants but he makes the team better even with his flaws.`\
+He may not be a perfect fit for the Giants, but he makes the team better even with his flaws.`\
 https://nytimes.com/athletic/7013211/2026/02/01/sf-giants-luis-arraez-signing-analysis/

 **Saint-Maximin leaves Club America after 'acts of racism' against his daughters**\